Insight September 29, 2025 Lisa Sacchetti

 A chronological question could be “walk me through your sales experiences at Companies X, Y, and Z”.
 These kinds of questions can help you verify facts listed on a candidate’s resume and can serve as the starting point of an interview process to match qualifying experiences to the job requirements at your organization.

 After asking about resume milestones through chronological questions, many hiring managers will ask hypothetical interview questions, such as “How would you handle a difficult client?”
-While hypothetical questions are designed to show how they may approach a situation, a candidate may also tell potential employers what the candidate thinks the employer wants to hear, focusing on strengths and limiting discussion of weaknesses.
+While hypothetical questions are designed to show how a candidate may approach a situation, they may also tell potential employers what the candidate thinks the employer wants to hear, focusing on strengths and limiting discussion of weaknesses.
 Salespeople are used to pitching to clients, and they will have their own sales pitch prepared to sell themselves as the solution to the hiring problem.

 Relying solely on chronological and hypothetical interview questions leads to the risk of hiring someone based on unsubstantiated experiences and simply a “gut” feeling.

 In a BBI, a candidate is asked to describe how they handled documentable employment or other life-related situations in their past.
-Though proper technique and depth of investigation, the BBI also reveals behavioral competencies including, but not limited to, personality, presentation skills, and overall demeanor.
+Through proper technique and depth of investigation, the BBI also reveals behavioral competencies, including but not limited to personality, presentation skills, and overall demeanor.

 The standard interview question allows the candidate to give their best possible answer—the one he or she thinks the interviewer wants to hear (45 annual new customers).
 By asking a behavioral-based question the truth can be uncovered about historical data (only 18 new deals were closed by the candidate last year) as well as the depth and quality of actions taken (cold-call, develop leads, conduct in-person meetings, and close new business).